gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
+Instead of models with complex inheritance, WarpDrive uses simple, declarative schemas.

+Our Todo Schema is very simple:

+* `withDefaults` sets up defaults, like the `id` field
+* `type` defines the resource type
+* and `fields` defines the shape of the resource.
+In this case, a simple object with title and completed fields.

-Our Todo Schema is very simple, but WarpDrive provides lots of powerful schema features.
+WarpDrive actually provides lots of powerful schema features that we're not using here.

 More on that this afternoon in Mehul's talk about "ReactiveResources & Schema‑Driven Data Handling" -->